 when small businesses own their own infrastructure, they can't be captured. that's not a feature. that's the point.

-stallman gave us the right to read the code. credit unions gave us the model for member ownership. destroysaas combines both — free code, funded maintenance, collective governance, and legal standing. not because it's idealistic. because concentrated power is the oldest threat in human history, and ownership is the oldest defense.
+stallman gave us the right to read the code. credit unions gave us the model for member ownership. destroysaas combines both — member-owned code, funded maintenance, collective governance, and legal standing. not open source. not closed source. our source. not because it's idealistic. because concentrated power is the oldest threat in human history, and ownership is the oldest defense.

 see how the model works in practice